NotMyMajor/NMM---Insult-Generator/README.md

 Your browser and computer will both probably try to warn you that the installer is not to be trusted.
 Yes I am not a known app publisher.
 No my installer will not kill your computer.
 I promise.

 The program will ask you for however many insults you would like it to generate.
-You can plug in "inf", "infinite", or "infinity" and it will spew out insults until to close the program.
+You can plug in "inf", "infinite", or "infinity" and it will spew out insults until you close the program.

 If you choose to print infinite insults and you choose the fast type option, you can click anywhere within the window to pause the flow of insults.

 You can then press enter to start it up again.

 Fast speed prints too fast to read so I recommend doing slow speed for infinite.

 If you use my code to do something fun or cool, share it with me!
 Also, credit is nice to have too.
 Enjoy!